mmarquezsosa/gcv_utils/README.md

 - ```is_polydata_valid(polydata: vtk.vtkPolyData) -> bool```
 Verifies that a VTK polydata object is valid.

+- ```decimate_vtkpolydata(polydata: vtk.vtkPolyData, decimation_factor: float) -> vtk.vtkPolyData```
+Reduce the number of points in a VTK polydata object using the Quadric Decimation filter.

 ## Dependencies
 - NumPy: Array computations.
 - SimpleITK: Medical image processing.